Azure/azure-sdk-for-python/azure-configurationservice/README.md

 ## Troubleshooting

-### General
+### Logging

 This SDK uses Python standard logging library.
-You can configure logging as follows to print out debugging information to the stdout.
+You can configure logging print out debugging information to the stdout or anywhere you want.

 ```python
 import logging